-Lowest Cost Plan Medium Cost Plan % Over Highest Cost Plan % Over
+Lowest Cost Medium % Over Highest % Over

+Plan Cost Plan Cost Plan

 Single \$487 \$508 4.3% \$584 19.9%

 Double \$994 \$1,032 3.8% \$1,192 19.9%

 Family \$1311 \$1,449 10.5% \$1,666 27.1%

 Average Premium Difference 6.20% 22.30%

+Deleted: , including qualified domestic partners,

-Percentage of Premium Employee Would Pay 12.50% 15% 20%
+Percentage 12.50% 15% 20%

+of Premium

+Employee

+Would Pay

+26.3.3 Premiums are set by the Medical Pool Administrator, insurer or by the CITY for self-insured programs based on fiscally sound methods and are tiered for employee, employee plus one dependent and employee plus two or more dependents.

+26.3.4 All eligible employees must enroll in medical insurance coverage unless the employee requests a waiver of coverage from the Human Resources

-- 26.3.3 Premiums are set by the insurer or by the CITY for self-insured programs based on fiscally sound methods and are tiered for employee, employee plus one dependent and employee plus two or more dependents. - 26.3.4 Employees who do not initially choose health insurance are eligible to elect at a later date through open enrollment or if eligible due to certain qualifying events as defined by law. - 26.4 Permanent part-time employees may elect to participate in health insurance plans and the CITY will contribute a percent of the amount equaling the employee's authorized position full-time equivalent (FTE) towards the selected coverage.
-The part-time employee will be responsible for the balance of the premium through payroll deductions.
-An example of how the CITY contribution is calculated for a part-time employee is illustrated below:
+Department.
+Such waiver shall only be granted if the employee shows proof of other minimum essential group coverage.
+Should an employee who has obtained a waiver of this provision lose such alternate coverage, the employee shall notify the Human Resources Department and enroll in a City sponsored health insurance program within 30 (thirty) days after termination of such coverage.
+Employees who do not initially choose health insurance are eligible to elect at a later date through open enrollment or if eligible due to certain qualifying events as defined by law.

+26.4 Regular-hire full-time and part-time employees working at least 20 hours/week or more are eligible to participate in health insurance plans, and the City will contribute a percentage of the amount equaling the bargaining unit member's authorized position full-time equivalent (FTE) towards the selected coverage.
+Part-time employees will be responsible for the balance of premiums through payroll deductions.
+If the part-time employee waives coverage, no cash payment will be made in lieu of the insurance.
-If a full-time employee is to receive \$360.00 towards the cost of health insurance, a .75 employee will receive \$360.00 x .75 or \$270.00 towards the cost of health insurance.
-The permanent part-time employee shall be responsible for the balance of the premium.